Echo Beach is all about good food, a great beach, and sheer relaxation.

 Security measures: There are two askaris on duty during the day, and four at night.
 There is CCTV at reception which covers the main gate.

-Fire safety: There are fire extinguishers and smoke alarms in the rooms.
+Fire safety: There are fire extinguishers strategically placed around the property.

 Money: Echo Beach will happily exchange US dollars cash.